Places where you can walk your dog without a leash

 - Bell Block – Parklands Avenue, Mangati Walkway.

-- Oakura – Messenger Terace and the far end of the camp ground.
+- Oakura – Messenger Terrace and the far end of the camp ground.

-- Coastal Walkway - Belt Road, Regina Place, and Buller Street.
+- Coastal Walkway - Belt Road and Regina Place.

 - Glen Avon Park.